jjjmmm0410/G3/README.md

  ### 📍 How does the tool address different learning styles or levels of English proficiency?
   - Zep can provide education considering various learning styles or levels of English.
 Educators can create quiz rooms and classrooms on Zep according to the styles or levels of students and use them to conduct classes and provide assignments.
 Students can conveniently take additional classes and review in the metaverse, considering their styles or levels.
+  - Examples : A student named Mary has difficulty taking English classes at school.
+In this situation, Mary can do additional study or review through the Zep classroom or quiz room created by her English teacher.
+Mary can improve her English skills through additional study by joining a beginner English classroom.

  ### 📍 What are the potential challenges or limitations of using this tool in an English learning or teaching context?
   - 🙋‍♀️ Students who do not have electronic devices do not participate well.